-Sabina Nessa: Teacher killed on five-minute walk to meet friend
+Sabina Nessa: Teacher killed on walk to meet friend

 - Published